mattwagner28/Extremely-Pure-Record-Label-Webstore/README.md

 # Purpose / User Story
 I run a small record label called Extremely Pure.
-I wanted to build a full-stack webstore for the label using a payment system through Stripe because their purchase fees are significantly less than Bandcamp, which currently takes 15% percent of all sales (digital downloads and merch).
+I built a full-stack webstore for the label using a payment system through Stripe because their purchase fees are significantly less than Bandcamp, which currently takes 15% percent of all sales (digital downloads and merch).

 # Software Used
 This site was buld using a PERN stack (PostgreSQL, Express, React, and Node).
 For CSS and responsive design, I implemented Tailwind.
 As mentioned, I also used Stripe's embedded checkout React component for secure payments.
 Google Analytics is also used.